 To continue with my analysis of the Dune series, please read my 11,600 word text on Heretics of Dune.
 Among other things, it looks at Herbert’s narrative bluff, and examines the Bene Gesserit’s motivations.
 It also discusses love, heresy and variation as themes in the novel, and looks at how the book’s characters are permutations of those in Dune.
 I try to explain why I liked this book the most of the sequels, even with all its shortcomings.
 It ends with a section on a major shift in the series, as in Heretics, under the influence of Einstein and quantum theory, Herbert casts prescience not as something passive, but as an active, shaping force.
 This sea change alters the ontology underlying the series drastically.
 I also look at an underlying principle Herbert uses: perception shaping reality.

 Click here for my other Herbert reviews: Dune, Dune Messiah, Children of Dune, Destination: Void, The Santaroga Barrier, Whipping Star, Soul Catcher & The Dosadi Experiment.
-I’ve also tackled Hunters of Dune and Sandworms of Dune.
+I’ve also tackled Hunters of Dune & Sandworms of Dune, and wrote about Villeneuve’s 2021 film Dune: Part One.